 As well as writing several monographs and articles on Shakespeare, Stuart is on the editorial board of the Routledge journal Shakespeare, and was elected Head of the British Shakespeare Association (2010-2016).
 Stuart is also a contributor to the 2017 Guinness Book of World Records and General Editor (with Bridget Escolme) of the Palgrave series Shakespeare in Practice, which aims to bring a theatre studies approach to the study of Shakespeare in performance.

-Beyond Shakespeare Studies, Stuart have a reputation for his work pioneering various undergraduate research projects.
-He is one of the founders of the British Conference on Undergraduate Research (bcur.org), which meets annually at a different university and also hosts an annual event in Westminster, Posters in Parliament.
+Beyond Shakespeare Studies, Stuart has a reputation for his work pioneering various undergraduate research projects.
+He is one of the founders of the British Conference on Undergraduate Research (bcur.org) and the annual Posters in Parliament.
 Stuart speaks regularly at conferences around the world about the importance of undergraduate research and has been an international advisor to the Australasian Conference on Undergraduate Research.
 In 2013, Stuart won a £240,000 grant from the HEFCE Catalyst Fund to support the growth of BCUR.

 Peter Hall - Stuart is currently writing a biography of Peter Hall for Bloomsbury

 Shakespeare and Cultures of Performance - Several articles and book chapters already published on this – the next article will be on Shakespeare and Battle Re-enactments

 Shakespeare and Jazz - This is a commission for Oxford University Press.

 Jazz Festivals - Stuart leads the Preston Jazz and Improvisation Festival